Acute Heart Failure

 Signs of Fluid Overload

-• A hallmark of systemic venous congestion.
+• A hallmark of systemic venous congestion

-• Best assessed at a 45° angle; often difficult to detect but highly specific (specificity ~93%).
+• Best assessed at a 45° angle

-• Fine crackles on auscultation, typically at the lung bases.
+• Fine crackles on auscultation, typically at the lung bases

-• Reflects pulmonary congestion and interstitial edema.
+• Indicate pulmonary congestion and interstitial oedema

 Signs of Poor Perfusion